![]() |

 Macedonians and Slavs have been living side by side ever since the 6th

 century.
-Over period of centuries these Slavic people mixed into the
+Over a period of centuries these Slavic people mixed into the

 Macedonians in Macedonia, and with the Greeks in Greece, and laid